Forest Finns: Contemporary acceptance

 In Sweden, the migration of the Forest Finns was not only well accepted at first, but also masterminded and encouraged by the kings, notably Charles IX (r.
 1604–11) and Gustavus Adolphus (r.
 1611–32).
 They did so in order to make the vast border areas of the North, East and West of the kingdom inhabited.
 Among attractions offered for the migrating Finnish farmers in Sweden were seven years total exemption of all taxation and the prospect of ownership of large fertile plots of land.

 The situation would change as an emerging, but primitive, iron industry was growing in the beginning of the 17th century, smelting was powered by charcoal.
 The Forest Finns with their demanding slash-and-burn agriculture were suddenly considered an economic threat by increasing the cost of charcoal by burning off now valuable timber.
 The burning of the forests was officially forbidden in 1647 and the Finns were obliged to support the iron factories by providing charcoal at an artificially low price.

 By the end of the 18th century, a large part of the descendants of the Forest Finns had become culturally assimilated into the Swedish mainstream population.
 During the previous two centuries, various laws and regulations had been passed to speed up the "Swedification" process to the Forest Finns, including total banning of the use of Finnish language.

-During the reign of Christina, Queen of Sweden, a proclamation of 1646 called for the killing and the burning of houses of all those Finns who did not want to learn Swedish in the area that was later to be called Sweden Proper, west of the Gulf of Bothnia.
+During the reign of Christina, Queen of Sweden, a proclamation by the Fryksdal Hundred assembly in 1646 called for the killing and the burning of houses of all those Finns who did not want to learn Swedish.
 Reading books written in Finnish led in some cases to imprisonment still in the 18th century.